Quantumcore/Quantumcore/README.md

 ## Hi there :wave:
 My name is Fahad.
-I'm a Freelance DevOps Security Professional, Programmer, Visual Effects Artist and Film Maker.
+I'm a Freelance DevOps Security Professional, Programmer, Visual Effects Artist, Film Maker and a Martial Artist.
 - 🔭 I’m currently Learning Artificial Intelligence.
 - 💬 Ask me about Physics, Mathematics and Cyber Security.
 - 📫 How to reach me: quantumcore@protonmail.com or [Join my Discord Server](https://discordapp.com/invite/8snh7nx).
 I'm very easy to get in touch with.